How Obesity Affects Fertility

 Obesity is a global issue.

 A reported 1.1 billion adults are overweight, and 312 million are classified as obese.
 Its prevalence has increased in developed countries due to changes in lifestyle, reduced physical activity, changes in nutritional habits, and increased caloric intake.
 Endocrine disorders, hormonal disorders, psychological disorders, steroids and the use of antidepressants may also lead to obesity.
 The World Health Organization reports that 60% of women are overweight in the United States and most European countries; 30 percent are classified as obese, and 6% fall into the morbidly obese category.

-As medical director of bariatric surgery at University of Miami Hospital, my colleagues and I are keenly aware of the physical and psychological struggles of women facing the frustration of obesity and its consequences.
-As specialists in metabolic weight-loss surgery our team at UHealth (University of Miami Health System) has performed more than 6,000 bariatric procedures.
+As medical director of bariatric surgery at UHealth Tower, my colleagues and I are keenly aware of the physical and psychological struggles of women facing the frustration of obesity and its consequences.
+As specialists in metabolic weight-loss surgery our team at the University of Miami Health System has performed more than 6,000 bariatric procedures.

 - Women who are overweight or obese have less chance of getting pregnant overall.
 They are also more likely than women of healthy weight to take more than a year to get pregnant.

 - A risk of pre-eclampsia doubles in overweight women and triples in obese women.

 - Overweight women have twice the risk of gestational (pregnancy-related) diabetes and obese women eight times the risk, compared with women of healthy weight.